edgepointlearning/edgepointlearning.github.io/_stories/petsmart.md

 why     : EdgePoint was instrumental in rolling out in-store eLearning for the first time in our history.
 We quickly developed a co- development working relationship with EdgePoint as an extension of our internal team.

 solution: product
-snippet : Learn how EdgePoint Learning increased PetSmart’s employees’ product knowledge with a series of interactive eLearning training modules. link    : '#'
+snippet : Learn how EdgePoint Learning increased product knowledge at PetSmart with a series of interactive modules. link    : '#'
 ---